wolfyreload/bazzite-dx/README.md

 # Bazzite Wolfy Custom

-This is my own custom Universal Blue image, that is based off of the bazzite-nvidia image.
+This is my own custom Universal Blue image, that is based off of the bazzite image.
 I have customised the <https://github.com/ublue-os/image-template> template to build this image.

 # Custom software